iamguid/ngx-mf/README.md

 ## Infer Modes
-`ngx-mf` have four different InferMode-s: `InferModeNullable`, `InferModeNonNullable`, `InferModeFromModel`, and special mode `InferModeSaveOptional` with those modes you can manage what you want to infer in FormControl.
+`ngx-mf` have four different InferMode-s: `InferModeNullable`, `InferModeNonNullable`, `InferModeFromModel` with those modes you can manage what you want to infer in `FormControl`, and special mode `InferModeSaveOptional`.

 * `InferModeNullable` - infer `FormControl<NonNullable<T> | null>`
 (by default)